huettner94/dtn/README.md

 * Most of the Bundle Protocol [RFC 9171](https://datatracker.ietf.org/doc/rfc9171/)
 * TCPCL as convergance layer [RFC 9174](https://datatracker.ietf.org/doc/rfc9174/)
 * A grpc client endpoint as well as a client library and cli
+* Support for routing bundles to other connected nodes and based on user defined static routes

 ## Usage DTRD